FAQs

 Curriculum

 Most of the Honors classes are not extra work, and they are not accelerated versions of non-Honors classes.
 They allow students to complete General University Requirements (GURs) in an Honors setting—intimate and interdisciplinary.
 Honors courses focus on writing, discussion, and problem-solving.
-You can see how the First-Year Honors courses fulfill GURs here.
+You can see how Honors courses can fulfill GURs here.

 Typically, about 15-20% of the courses an Honors student will take at Western will be through Honors.
 Western requires 180 credits to graduate and the Honors curriculum in total is 29-38 credits.
 Therefore, students will still need to complete at least 150 credits within their major(s) and minor(s) giving them a chance to work with students outside WWU Honors.